jagoncalves14/allocate-reviewers/README.md

 7. Install necessary packages by "poetry install"
 8. Start allocating reviewers by "python allocate_reviewers.py" or "python rotate_reviewers.py"
 9. Optionally you can set up a cron job to do the job periodically using the template in "execute.sh"

+# TODO:
+- Tests for the rotation script.
+- Support skipping devs on vacation.